LucaOonk/Virsh-Gui/README.md

 # Known Issues:
 - After a while being idle the info of the VM disappears and is set to `Null`.
 Current workaround is to click `Show Info` again or `Refresh`.
+- Storage of disk is `Null`, this is caused by the name/path of the file.
+If there is a space in the name it wont report the storage.